 The internet is a powerful resource.
-Finding the best CFP near me is as easy as going online.
-Some useful search engines are The Financial Planning Association, Google, Garrett Planning Network, NAPFA, and Boomrater.
-These websites allow you to search for CFP based on a zip code or geographical area.
+Finding the best CFP near you is as easy as going online.
+Some useful search websites are The Financial Planning Association, Google, Garrett Planning Network, NAPFA, and Boomrater.
+These websites allow you to search for CFP based on a zipcode or geographical area.
 NAPFA shows CFPs that advise on a fee-only model.

 They do not cross-sell any insurance or investment products.
 Garrett Planning Network, on the other hand, has a database of CFPs who work on an hourly basis.

-You can also check out the CFP Professional website where you can search for CFPs by zip code.
+You can also access the CFP Professional website where you can search for CFPs by zip code.
 Those who live outside the US can look for the Financial Planning Standards Board (FPSB) website for their individual countries.

-Another great way to finding the best CFP near me is to speak with family and friends.
-Chances are, that they may already be working with a great CFP.
+Another great way to finding the best CFP near you is to speak with family and friends.
+Chances are they may already be working with a great CFP.
 Use your network and ask around.
 You will not only discover new CFPs, but you will also get a first-hand review of their services.

 A financial planner is a financial advisor who is qualified to provide advice on investing, tax, insurance, and retirement and estate planning.
 A certified financial planner has passed the CFP certification awarded by the CFP Board, an independent regulatory organization.